Transgender woman wins payout in China for electroshock ‘conversion’ therapy

 “It’s anecdotal evidence that this is pretty common,” Longarino said.
 “It’s also kind of abusive practice.”

-He said the judgment in Ling Er’s case sent a strong message to hospitals and other institutions, many of whom may be tempted to cash in on families' distress over an LGBTQ+ child with a big bill for psychiatric treatment.
+He said the settlement in Ling Er’s case sent a strong message to hospitals and other institutions, many of whom may be tempted to cash in on families' distress over an LGBTQ+ child with a big bill for psychiatric treatment.

 “Not only is it wrong if hospitals do these kinds of things, they can be held liable, they can be embarrassed in the media, they can be brought to court and they might even have to pay out money,” Longarino said.
-“You can sort of see a a principle being established ... that these kinds of practices run afoul of the law.”
+“You can sort of see a principle being established ... that these kinds of practices run afoul of the law.”

 “[It’s] raising awareness that being trans is not a mental illness ... that [it’s] a natural part of humanity,” Longarino said.